 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to USD 1,843,352 as at 31 March 2019 (31 March 2018: USD 1,340,513) and unbilled revenue amounting to USD Nil (31 March 2018: USD Nil).
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to USD 1,776,174 and USD 3,136,832 as of 31 March 2019 and 31 March 2018 respectively and unbilled revenue amounting to USD Nil and USD 1,793,541 as of 31 March 2019 and 31 March 2018 respectively.
+Trade receivables and unbilled revenue are typically unsecured and are derived from revenue earned from customers primarily located in the United States of America.
 Credit risk has always been managed by the Company by continuously monitoring the credit worthiness of customers to which the Company grants credit terms in the normal course of business.